Custom Corona Treatment Rollers

 | Common risks | Breakdown, pinholes, arcing, ozone aging, surface contamination, and uneven treatment |

+For corona treatment rollers, the material name alone is not enough.
 The roller position, dielectric requirement, cover thickness, surface condition, and actual operating problem all need to match the corona treating station.

 Common Problems